bigboards/bb-stack-avans/README.md

 To access the device and technologies, we have linke the installed UIs on the dashboards if the stack is installed:

+- [Yarn]() allow the user to get status on running Hadoop applications.
+- [HDFS]() allow the user to get status on HDFS and read-onlly access to the directory tree.
+- [MR History]() allow the user to get status on finished Hadoop applications.
-- [JupyterHub](https://jupyterhub.readthedocs.io/) notebooks to interactively write and run programs on your device
+- [Notebooks](https://jupyterhub.readthedocs.io/) notebooks to interactively write and run programs on your device.
+Available kernels:
+    - [PySpark]() to interactively run Spark pipelines
-- [Hadoop shell]() for command-line access to the Hadoop environment
+    - [Terminal]() for command-line access.
+Simply run `hadoop-shell` for full access to the Hadoop environment, incl.
+Pig, Scoop and Hive
-- [Hue-filesystem]() for web access to the HDFS file system
+- [Hue-filesystem]() for web access to the HDFS file system (TBD)

 ## Practical
 You can login to the notebooks environment with the default BigBoards username (`bb`) and password (`Swh^bdl`)